Short Circuit (2019 film)

-Short Circuit (શોર્ટ સર્કિટ) is the first ever Gujarati science fiction film based on the concept of time loop.
+Short Circuit (શોર્ટ સર્કિટ) is a Gujarati science fiction film based on the concept of time loop.
 It is directed by Faisal Hashmi and was released in 2019.
 The film is written by Faisal Hashmi, Bhargav Purohit and Mohsin Chavada, produced by Twilight Productions and features Dhvanit Thaker and Kinjal Rajpriya in the lead roles, while Smit Pandya and Utkarsh Mazumdar in supporting roles.
 Short Circuit received generally positive review from critics upon its release and praised for its direction, plot, VFX and performances.
 Short Circuit had a successful run at the box office.

 Plot

 Samay (Dhvanit Thaker) works for an IT company and has a job repairing computers.
 His mother always nags him to marry soon.
 Samay falls in love with Seema (Kinjal Rajpriya), who is a news anchor at Zee 24 Kalak.
 She interviews a scientist, Dr. Parthsarthi (Utkarsh Mazumdar), who is doing some experiments on creating a portable wormhole inside his lab.
 During the interview, Parthsarthi gets angry and threatens to kill Seema if she gets in his way.

-Samay is planning to propose Seema.
-But, while coming out of the building, a masked man shoots Seema and she dies on the spot.
+Samay is planning to propose to Seema, but, while coming out of the building, a masked man shoots Seema and she dies on the spot.
 That night, Samay gets drunk with his friend, Bhopa (Smit Pandya) and both of them see Aurora Borealis in the sky.
 It's a strange event because Aurora never happens in India.
 Samay goes to bed and sleeps.

 From the next day, he starts to live the same day again and again.
 How he saves Seema and how he uncovers the mystery behind the time loop is rest of the film.